-Bosnia is a destination that has somehow remained relatively off the beaten path and unexplored, despite the overwhelming popularity of neighbouring Croatia.
+Bosnia is a destination that has somehow remained relatively off the beaten path and unexplored, despite the overwhelming popularity of neighboring Croatia.
 There is much to the offer to those who include Bosnia on their Balkans itinerary.

 With the international border located less than an hour away from top tourist spots like Kotor, Dubrovnik, and Montenegro, a road trip to Bosnia is an amazing idea to think of: think centuries-old ruins, lush rolling hills, towering waterfalls pooling into jade-green lakes, and historic cities.
 Oh, and if all that’s not enough to tempt you to visit this country, you’ll be glad to know it’s also shockingly easy on the pockets by European standards.

 Here are the places to visit in Bosnia from north to south of the country.

 Start your trip to Bosnia from Una National Park which is also known as Nacionalni Park Una.
 It hugs the border of Croatia less than a 90-minute drive away from the famous Plitvice Lakes National Park.

 Una National Park is one of the most biodiverse regions in the Balkans as it was established in 2008 aiming to preserve the Unac, Krka, and Upper Una rivers, waterfalls, flora and fauna, and archaeological sites.

 Štrbački buk is a stunning 25-meter high terraced waterfall that is surrounded by viewing platforms where crystal clear water cascades into the swirling pools below.
 It is undoubtedly the highlight of a visit to Una National Park.
 This gem of Bosnia is the crown jewel of the entire park as it is so spectacular that it manages to put Plitvice to shame.